Nuiqsut, Alaska

 Nuiqsut (Nuiqsat, [nuiχsɐt]) is a city in North Slope Borough, Alaska, United States.
 The population was 512 at the 2020 Census and 92.5% Alaska Native.
-It is located in the midst of a vast quantity of oil reserves and the closest community to a controversial ConocoPhillips oil drilling project named Willow Project in the Alpine, Alaska oil field of the National Petroleum Reserve–Alaska.
+It is located in the midst of a vast quantity of oil reserves and the closest community to ConocoPhillips oil drilling project named Willow Project in the Alpine, Alaska oil field of the National Petroleum Reserve–Alaska.
+It owns the surface rights, but not the subsurface rights of the Alpine field, which are with the regional Arctic Slope Regional Corporation.

 Geography

 Nuiqsut is located at 70°12′59″N 151°0′21″W (70.216338, -151.005725).

 Nuiqsut is in the North Slope Borough on the Nechelik Channel, about 35 mi from the Beaufort Sea coast.

 It is located on the Colville River, about 5 miles north of its confluence with the Itkillik River.